What Freedom Means

 KEKELI, AGE 6

-Kekeli is the youngest girl in the Logakorpe rescue group at 6 years old; she began working at the age of 4.
+Kekeli was the youngest girl in the Logakorpe rescue group at 6 years; she began working at the age of 4.
 Kekeli’s father lost his job a few years back and left the home to seek work elsewhere.
 He called often and sent financial support for a time, but it did not last.
 Kekeli’s mother did her best to provide but eventually found it too difficult to care for both herself and her young children.
 Having no better option, she sent Kekeli to work to at least ensure her essential needs were being met.
-Kekeli’s tasks in the village included cleaning fish and other small household chores like sweeping and helping with meal preparation and clean-up.
-Now, post-rescue, her “tasks” include play and giggling and making friends and starting school.
+Kekeli’s tasks in her village included cleaning fish and small household chores like sweeping and helping with meal preparation and clean-up.
+Now, post-rescue, her “tasks” include play, giggling, making friends, and starting school.
 She may not realize it fully, but freedom for Kekeli looks like a bright, wide-open future of possibility.
 We can’t wait to see what amazing things she accomplishes in her life.

 JACOB, AGE 17

 Jacob was the oldest in our rescue group from Logakorpe where he’d been working for 5 years.
 He comes from a large, loving family and is the oldest of 8 siblings.
 When his father passed away several years ago, his mother struggled financially to care for her children, and the responsibility fell to Jacob (at the age of 12) to help provide for his family.
 Jacob’s mother was devastated to not be able to care for him and send him to school.
 But with 7 other children and facing unemployment, she felt she was left with no alternative.
 Jacob was passed around for work and, under the guise of aiding his mother, trafficked in exchange for a small amount of money.

 Situations like Jacob’s are the ones we encounter most often – families who love their children and long to provide for them but who are faced with impossible choices when no financial safety net nor aid exists.